How to Make Homemade Salad Dressing – 9 Easy Recipes!

 Notes

-• See recipes instructions for notes on each dressing
+• See recipe instructions for notes on each dressing.

-• I can’t calculate nutritional information for all 9 recipes, just use an app like MyFitnessPal to calculate the individual dressings as needed
+• I can’t calculate nutritional information for all 9 recipes, so use an app like MyFitnessPal to calculate for individual dressings as needed.

 Nutrition